deleterium/dcs_on_linux/README.md

 Steam.
 Both have worked successfully, though often one will be broken and the other work; if one fails, it can be a good idea to try the other.

+If you plan to use standalone version, jump to https://github.com/budderpard/DCS_Standalone_on_linux repository.
+Although many problems are common in both type of installation, this repo will focus on Steam version.

 The game also has multiple versions if you have closed alpha or closed beta access.
 OpenBeta no longer exists.
 If you dont know what this means, you will be using stable.